Ketamine Therapy Process

 How is Ketamine administered?

-There are two ways ketamine is administered.
-First, is orally with lozenges.
-Second is intramuscularly (IM) via injection.
+In the way that I work, there are two options in how clients receive the ketamine.
+First option is orally with lozenges.
+A potential second option is intramuscularly (IM) via injection from a licensed medical professional.
 Each session is customized for the individual and modes of administration and dosages will vary.
 Our medical collaborator will determine the appropriate method for you.

 How Long are Ketamine-Assisted Psychotherapy Sessions?